-These spots often occur on very sandy soil and become much worse during the hot summer months or when a drought is in progress.
+These spots often occur on very sandy soil and worsen during the hot summer or when a drought is in progress.

-Dry patches resist wetting due to the content of the soil, and the result is a barren or dry spot in the lawn.
+Dry patches resist wetting due to the soil’s content, resulting in a barren or dry spot on the lawn.

-No matter how much water you apply, the surface tension simply doesn’t penetrate the soil and stay there properly to nourish the root zone of your grass.
+No matter how much water you apply, the surface tension simply doesn’t penetrate the soil and stays there properly to nourish the root zone of your grass.

-When this is the case, use of a lawn surfactant aka wetting agent may be very helpful.
+When this is the case, the use of a lawn surfactant, aka wetting agent, may be very helpful.

 Test Your Soil

 Before you do anything about localized dry spots in your lawn, it’s a good idea to understand the entire situation.

 Very often, a dry spot will only absorb about 20 percent of the moisture applied when compared with the surrounding area.